 1. You Want a Method That’s Flexible

 Your little one is waking up many times a night, or taking tiny naps, and you are both exhausted.
 You know that you need to begin sleep coaching, but you don’t know where to start.
-With controlled crying, you can set the rules and the method to work for you and your child, as well as tweak it along the way.
+With controlled crying, you can set the rules to work for you and your child.
 One of the main benefits of this method, is that you can start as gradually as you like.
 For example, you can choose to be in the room during the entire sleep training process, or leave during the intervals.
 You can start with intervals as short as 2-3 minutes, or as long as 10 or more minutes.
 You can also choose how much soothing you provide when you check on your child.
 This can be a brief reassurance with only your voice or little to no touching, to completely calming them down with picking up and hugging.
 You can also try different approaches to see what works best for your individual needs.

 2. Your Little One is Persistent